Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychTests.md

   [DrawTextFontSwitchSpeedTest](DrawTextFontSwitchSpeedTest) - Test speed of text drawing when switching between different font type/style/size settings.
   [DriftTexturePrecisionTest](DriftTexturePrecisionTest)       - Test subpixel accuracy of texture interpolators: What is the smallest
                                     fraction of a pixel that one can scroll, using built-in bilinear interpolation?
+  eGalaxTrace-\*.evemu             - Linux evdev traces with recorded single/multi-touch input from an eGalax touchscreen.
   [FitCumNormYNTest](FitCumNormYNTest)                - Fit a cumulative normal to yes-no data.
   [FlipTestConfigurations](FlipTestConfigurations).zip      - Input configuration files for [FlipTimingWithRTBoxPhotoDiodeTest](FlipTimingWithRTBoxPhotoDiodeTest).m
   [FlipTimingWithRTBoxPhotoDiodeTest](FlipTimingWithRTBoxPhotoDiodeTest) - Benchmark of visual stimulus onset timing and timestamping.
 See ECVP 2010 poster in [PsychDocumentation](PsychDocumentation)/